Chrys-code/UniMeetingsApp/README.md

     - Scroll down the page, click deploy
     - Heroku automatically recognize heroku-postbuild (by now it is not required as build is enough)
     - Wait until Heroku build the application

+  On other live host:
+   - Run "npm run build" in the root folder

 ## Built With